vnbl/respira-webapp/README.md

 > This example uses `domain.net` as the default domain to create the certs for, REPLACE WITH THE CORRECT DOMAIN BEFORE RUNNING THE STEPS BELOW!

 1. Replace the `nginx.conf[environment].template` relevant to the environment you are deploying to with the following content.
-At this moment we want to serve the acme challenge url so the cerbot can resolve the certificate.
+At this moment we want to serve the acme challenge url so the certbot can resolve the certificate.

 ```
 worker_processes 8;